TiagoBani/node-typescript/readme.md

-## Skeleton for Node.js applications written in TypeScript
+## Node.js applications written in TypeScript with ExpressJS, Body-Parser, MySQL

 ## Documentations in postman